5K Training Plans

 Training zones

-You can personalize the training zones of based on your fitness level for any plan with a click of a mouse button.
+You can personalize the training zones based on your fitness level for any plan with a click of a mouse button.
 Take a recent race result (or an educated guess) for your current ability and then update your zones as needed toward your goal race pace.

 Training days